In Exercises 9–14, write the binomial probability in words. Then,... | Channels for Pearson+

 Binomial Probability

 Binomial probability refers to the likelihood of obtaining a fixed number of successes in a fixed number of independent Bernoulli trials, each with the same probability of success.
 It is calculated using the binomial formula, which incorporates the number of trials, the number of successes, and the probability of success.
-This concept is essential for understanding discrete outcomes in scenarios like coin flips or quality control in manufacturing.
+This concept is essential for understanding scenarios where outcomes are binary, such as success/failure or yes/no.

 Recommended video: